9 Things to do to Keep from Forgetting a Language You’ve Learned

 If you’re no longer actively studying a language, one of the main reasons it may fade from your memory is simple lack of exposure.
 Maintaining a set schedule of when to use your language will help keep it fresh in your mind.

-For instance, on Saturdays, you could go to a grocery store or restaurant where native speakers of your language congregate.
-Or every night before bed, watch clips from variety shows in your target language rather than your favorite native language late night shows.
+Another option is something like this example: every night before bed, watch clips from variety shows in your target language rather than your favorite native language late night shows.

 Working language opportunities like this into your schedule will prevent you from forgetting by ensuring that you never go too long without using your skills.

-4. Set specific goals to continue improving your skills.
+4. Set specific goals

 Setting specific goals will help motivate you to continue improving your skills by giving you clear objectives.